Rippling/OpenAPIDocs/docs/Getting-Started/c-Partners.md

 #### How do I change my listing assets?
 Partners are welcome to update your listing assets at any point.
 To do so, please email us at developer.support@rippling.com and include the relevant changes that should be made.
 For more details on best practices for Rippling Application listing, please see [here](https://go.rippling.com/rs/345-FHM-674/images/Rippling_Partner_App_Listing.pdf).

+#### Are there any costs or fees associated with building an API integration with Rippling?
+The usage of the Rippling API is completely free to partners as of now.